Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Introduction

+Previous studies show that adversarial training is associated with better generalisation performance across other datasets, although there are concerns that the biases are not removed from the model sentence representations, with classifiers able to relearn such biases from the representations after these are frozen~\citep{BelinkovAdversarialRemoval, ElazarAndGoldberg}.
+It is therefore unclear whether any improvements are as a result of the de-biasing, and whether actually removing these biases from the model representations will further improve generalisation.
+We focus our effort on this discrepancy and argue that, in order to show de-biasing is effective, improvements in performance should also correspond to an observed reduction of the bias in the model representations, therefore creating representations that generalise better to other data.

+In this paper we show that NLI models can avoid learning from the hypothesis-only bias, using an \emph{ensemble of adversarial classifiers} to prevent the bias being relearnt from a model's representations.
+Furthermore, we show that the more bias is removed from the model representations, the better these models generalise to other NLI datasets.
+Removing the bias from the representations proves to be a highly effective strategy, producing more robust NLI models that outperform previous de-biasing efforts when tested on 12 different NLI datasets~\citep{BelinkovPremiseGranted,NewBelinkovPaper}.
+In addition, we show that the ability to de-bias a sentence representation depends on its dimensionality, with large sentence representations being harder to de-bias and requiring more adversarial classifiers during training.

-To summarise the research hypotheses addressed in this paper: \begin{inparaenum}[\itshape i)\upshape] \item We investigate whether using an ensemble of adversarial classifiers can remove the hypothesis-only bias within NLI models.
-For large enough dimensions, this method achieved a statistically significant reduction in the bias compared to using only one adversarial classifier. \item We test whether the models de-biased with an ensemble of adversaries generalise better to other NLI datasets with different hypothesis-only biases.
-This proves to be the case, improving model accuracy scores across most of the datasets.
-Importantly, the de-biased models also perform better on SNLI-hard, producing a statistically significant improvement compared to a baseline model. \item We inspect the optimal number of adversaries to use, depending on the dimensionality of the model sentence representation.
-As this dimensionality is increased, more adversaries are required to de-bias the model. \item We compare the effect of adversarial training with a linear classifier to using a non-linear multi-layer perceptron as the adversary.
-These results show that using a more complex adversarial classifier is not always beneficial.
-Instead, the best choice of adversary depends on the classifier being used to relearn the bias after the sentence representation has been trained.
+In summary, this paper makes the following core contributions: \begin{inparaenum}[\itshape i)\upshape] \item We investigate whether using an ensemble of adversarial classifiers can remove the hypothesis-only bias within NLI models.
+For large enough dimensions, this method achieves a statistically significant reduction of the bias. \item We test whether removing more of the bias improves how well the model generalises.
+Our method improves model accuracy across 12 NLI datasets and outperforms previous research~\citep{BelinkovPremiseGranted,NewBelinkovPaper}. \item We inspect the optimal number of adversaries to use depending on the dimensionality of the sentence representations.
+We find that as this dimensionality is increased, more adversaries are required to de-bias a model. \item We compare the effect of adversarial training with a linear classifier to using a non-linear multi-layer perceptron as the adversary, showing that using a more complex adversarial classifier is not always beneficial.
+Instead, the best choice of adversary depends on the classifier being used to relearn the bias. \footnote{\url{https://github.com/joestacey/robust-nli}}

 \end{inparaenum}